Lighthouse Friends Home Page

-A hike of some distance required.Lighthouse open for climbing.Overnight lodging available.Lighthouse appeared in movie.
+Race Point, MA A hike of some distance required.Lighthouse open for climbing.Overnight lodging available.Lighthouse appeared in movie.

-Description: The Lightkeepers, a romantic movie set in 1912, premiered in late 2009 to less than stellar reviews.
-Despite the presence of stars like Richard Dreyfuss, Blythe Danner and Bruce Dern, the one that stole the show is undeniably Race Point Lighthouse.
+The Lightkeepers, a romantic movie set in 1912, premiered in late 2009 to less than stellar reviews.
+Despite the presence of stars like Richard Dreyfuss, Blythe Danner, and Bruce Dern, the one that stole the show is undeniably Race Point Lighthouse.
 Although the lantern room interiors were filmed on the grounds of a museum using an old lantern and lens from Chatham Lighthouse, Race Point Lighthouse and its keeper’s house feature prominently in the film.

 Photograph courtesy U.S. Coast Guard

-Race Point takes its name from the strong crosscurrent, called a “race,” which made travel around the tip of Cape Cod fraught with danger.
+Race Point takes its name from the strong crosscurrent, called a “race,” which makes travel around the tip of Cape Cod fraught with danger.
 Vessels navigating the coast from Boston and southward were forced to pass through the area’s perilous bars prior to the building of the Cape Cod Canal in 1914.
 Seafarers and merchants began to petition for a lighthouse on the point as early as 1808.

 Its location renders it a light of great value and importance to the navigation of Boston bay, and to vessels arriving from sea; consequently, I have not thought of proposing any reduction to it.
 I visited it near the middle of the forenoon, and met the keeper absenting himself from home without having guarded against detention by preparing his lamps, reflectors and glass for the night.
 They were, however, in such order as to induce favorable impressions of the manner in which the light is kept.
 The tower and dwelling are of stone, judiciously connected together by the kitchen, which has been lengthened for that purpose.